 3. Fill half of the clear pot with soil-free medium.

 By positioning the bottom of the plant roots at the midpoint, you avoid root rot as the roots that were previously growing in soil are not submerged in water.
 These soil-adapted roots will die from lack of oxygen if submerged.
 Over time, the plant will grow water roots down into the water reservoir.
-These water roots are specialized to thrive in water, so they won't suffer from root rot.
+These water roots are specialized to thrive in water, so they won't rot.

 4. Fill the rest of the clear pot with soil-free medium around the plant roots.